mehmetaliakbay/CovidDataVisualizer/README.md

 ## The cumulative number of cases and deaths by country graphics

 There are two graphs that show the total cases and deaths by countries over time.
-The graphs a line chart in which each line with a different color, represent a country.
-There is a also a listview next to graphs, which list the names of countries.
+The graphs are line charts in which each line with a different colour, represent a country.
+There is also a listview next to graphs, which list the names of countries.
 The user can select/deselect multiple countries in the listview to be displayed on the graphs.
-The graph can updated when the user changed their choices.
+The graph can be updated when the user changed their choices.

 ## Some Images from project